gitops-tech/gitops-tech.github.io/index.md

 ## What is GitOps?

-GitOps is a way of implementing Continuous Deployment (CD) for cloud native applications.
+GitOps is a way of implementing Continuous Deployment for cloud native applications.
 It focuses on a developer-centric experience when operating infrastructure, by using tools developers are already familiar with, including Git and Continuous Deployment tools.

 The core idea of GitOps is having a Git repository that always contains declarative descriptions of the infrastructure currently desired in the production environment and an automated process to make the production environment match the described state in the repository.